Shyroe/Trillo/README.md

 This project is under the MIT license.

-Made with love by Shiroe
+Made with love by Shyroe